-To address these limitations we developed BioSpatial H2O based on a database framework that provides Cligen climate and STATSGO2 soil data to an SD model and catalogues the results.
-BioSpatial H2O’s water footprints for corn grain and soybean crops are comparable to existing water footprinting research, albeit with greater variability owing to the use of station-level rather than county- or state-level data.
+To address these limitations we developed BioSpatial H2O.
+This model is based on a database framework that integrates Cligen climate and STATSGO2 soil data with an SD model and then catalogues the results.
+BioSpatial H2O’s water footprints for corn grain and soybean crops are comparable to existing water footprinting research, albeit with greater variability likely owing to the use of station-level rather than county- or state-level aggregated data.
 BioSpatial H2O’s coverage was not as extensive as reported water consumption due to the lack of spatially explicit data for many states west of the Rocky Mountains.
-Results are comparable to previous analyses of optimal water consumption despite being limited by the resolution of available data, and the complexity of data management could be a barrier to use.
+Results are comparable to previous analyses of optimal water consumption despite being limited by the resolution of available data.

-BioSpatial H2O allows for reporting at several geographic levels disaggregated over multiple water sources over time.
-The tool can also evaluate many agricultural feedstocks used for bioenergy, food, feed, and food in current and potential future use.
-Finally, the model and database structure could be a adapted to evaluate other energy technologies with relatively high water consumption impacts such as biopower and solar (Macknick et al. 2011).
-Potential future analyses with the BioSpatial H2O include estimating water footprints for alternative climate change scenarios, looking at water footprints of understudied countries where climate data are available, and examining water tradeoffs of alternative cellulosic feedstocks for biofuels in multiple US locations.
+BioSpatial H2O allows for water footprinting at several geographic levels and disaggregated over multiple water sources over time.
+The tool can also evaluate many agricultural feedstocks used for bioenergy, food, feed, and fiber in current and potential future scenarios.
+Finally, the model and database structure could be adapted to evaluate other energy technologies with relatively high water consumption impacts such as biopower and photovoltaic solar power (Macknick et al. 2011) for comparison purposes in multiple locations and under different climatic conditions.

+BioSpatial H2O’s dynamic capabilities and adjustable climate data allow analysis of water consumption in relation to state and national bioenergy policies (e.g., EPA 2010 and European Commission 2009) in relation to potential future policies.
+The model could be adapted for scenario analysis of alternative crop categories, locations where those crops are grown, and under alternative climatic conditions if the data are available.
+For example, BioSpatial H2O could be adapted to run scenarios looking at the water footprints of feedstock over time as research and development improve yields, drought tolerance, and other physiological factors.
+Future climate data (e.g., regression of Cligen data) to estimate the potential future crop water footprints could also be included.
+The results of such an analysis would help identify areas of risks associated with water competition among feedstocks in certain regions and identify pathways that increase or decrease water competition.
+A potential scenario analysis of alternative future policies, such as the Renewable Fuel Standard 2 (EPA 2010) and proposed revision, could be examined in the context of potential future climatic conditions.

 Disclaimer